University of Memphis Networks services supporting research

 The University of Memphis is a founding member of the Memphis Coalition for Advanced Networking (MCAN).
 MCAN is a regional optical network providing very high speed connectivity

-at 10 gigabits per second among the researchers and facilities of its local members, including St. Jude Children's Research Hospital, the University of Memphis, the University of Tennessee Health Science Center, Memphis BioWorks Foundation as well as to the Oak Ridge National Laboratories
+at 10 gigabits per second among the researchers and facilities of its local members, including St. Jude Children's Research Hospital, the University of Memphis, the University of Tennessee Health Science Center, as well as Memphis BioWorks Foundation.

 MCAN is dedicated to the development of Tennessee's knowledge and innovation economy

 by providing reliable and cost-effective very high speed communications for its members.